1. How to achieve consistent and accurate technique

 - Breaking down passages into small sections helps to find the musical content of each phraselet and larger musical goals, which in turn helps the accuracy of the technique.

-- Use the metronome when learning technique, especially when it is awkward or difficult to play rhythmically consistently.
+- Use the metronome when learning as it encourages more consistency and accuracy in technique.
 Start with small sections if necessary and be able to play the whole passage at one tempo, even when some parts can be played faster.
 Vary the tempo to increase flexibility and play only as fast as possible without stress or tension.

 - Sometimes there is a benefit to setting the tempo much faster than the practice tempo to practice staying with the metronome and faking the notes, as long as this doesn’t lead to undo tension.